zowe/docs-site/docs/user-guide/install-zos.md

     - Explorer-server has two ports - one for HTTP and one for HTTPS.
 The liberty server is used for the explorer-ui components.

-    - zLUX-server has three ports - the HTTP and HTTPS ports that are used by the Zowe Application Framework window manager server, and the port that is used by the ZSS server.
+    - zlux-server has three ports - the HTTP and HTTPS ports that are used by the Zowe Application Server, and the port that is used by the ZSS Server.

         ```yaml